COSC-499-W2023/year-long-project-team-5/docs/weekly logs/abhinav_thota_log.md

     Huge notes/descriptions would render in really large blocks of text that would not only ruin the look of our website but made it harder to navigate.

 **Status:**
 The PR is ready for review.
 I spent a lot of time having to write tests for this, it was annoying but it did help me write better, more robust code.
+And now the entire table looks so much cleaner and is more responsive.

 # Personal Log (Feb 18 - Mar 3)
 ![T2 W8](https://i.imgur.com/uJ3HvRP.png)